fundwotsai2001/AP-adapter/README.md

 # AP-adapter
-This is the official implementation of AP-adapter.
+This is the official implementation of AP-adapter, arxiv preprint will be uploaded soon.
+Fang-Duo Tsai, Shih-Lun Wu, Haven Kim, Bo-Yu Chen, Hao-Chung Cheng, and Yi-Hsuan Yang, "Audio Prompt Adapter: Unleashing music editing abilities for text-to-music with lightweight finetuning," in Proc.
+Int.
+Society for Music Information Retrieval Conf.
+(ISMIR), 2024.
 Please give me a star if you found this project useful~
 ## Installation
 We provide a step by step series of examples that tell you how to get a development environment running.